Loch Ness Lifeboat Station: History

 On 17 October 2020, the Loch Ness lifeboat crew encountered one of the more unusual vessels needing assistance, when they were called to the aid of Miss Pick Up, a World War 2 Consolidated PBY Catalina flying boat.
 After a day of filming, the aircraft, belonging to the Imperial War Museum Duxford, suffered engine failure before take-off, and was recovered by the RNLI to a mooring buoy.
-The aircraft was subsequently brought ashore for an engine swap, which cost £30,000, much of which was met by an impromptu crowd funding request, bringing in over two thirds of the cost.
+The aircraft was subsequently brought ashore for an engine swap, costing £30,000, much of which was met by an impromptu crowdfunding request, bringing in over two thirds of the cost.
 Miss Pick Up took off safely on 1 December 2020, and returned to her base at Duxford.